Unfair Dismissal Claims (and Unfair Dismissal Compensation)

 If you feel as though you have been treated unfairly in your dismissal, our unfair dismissal lawyers are here to help with your unfair dismissal claim.

-Since April 2012 an employee needs 2 years’ of continuous service to bring an unfair dismissal claim.
+Since April 2012, an employee needs at least 2 years’ of continuous service in order to bring an unfair dismissal claim to an employer.

-An unfair dismissal claim must be brought within three months less a day of the effective date of termination.
+An unfair dismissal claim must be brought within three months, less a day, of the effective date of the employees termination.
 Please note if an appeal is not upheld against a dismissal, the termination date will remain as the original date of dismissal.

 Potentially fair reasons for dismissal

-It is possible for an employer to dismiss fairly for five reasons:
+It is possible for an employer to dismiss fairly for five core reasons:

 - “some other substantial reason”